C8620/C8620/README.md

 You may find my email address on the information section, and you can [see all my projects here](https://c86.ac.cn/project/).
 I sometimes also write blogs focusing on discussions of topics that I feel somewhat confident in writing, and you can [find them here](https://c86.ac.cn/blog/).

-My primary language is C and C++, but I am willing to use a wide range of other languages to accomplish the goals.
+My primary language is C and C++, but I am willing to employ a wide range of other languages to accomplish the goals.
 My other commonly used languages are Python, Java, and PHP.

 Due to some constraints (commercial and private), much of my C projects are forbidden to distribute, but a lot of hobby repos written in PHP are now publicly available.
 Contributor of [LoliWorks](https://loli.works/) in free time.